 Dalis George Davies, Pilot Officer, 48776, Royal Air Force Volunteer Reserve.
-Dalis was the son of Benjamin Davies and Annie Davies (nee Phillips), of 12, Velfrey Road, Whitland.
-Dalis was sent to Canada to undergo Pilot training, through the British Commonwealth Air Training Plan.
-This scheme in Canada produced thousands of well trained aircrew, more than enough to keep the various air forces of the Commonwealth supplied with men throughout the course of the war, but thousands died whilst training in Canada, and one of these unfortunate men was Dalis, who died on 8 September 1942, aged 24.
+Dalis was the son of Benjamin and Annie Davies, of Whitland.
+Dalis was sent to Canada to undergo Pilot training, through the British Commonwealth Air Training Plan and joined No. 33 Elementary Flying Training School, Caron.
+This scheme in Canada produced thousands of well trained aircrew, more than enough to keep the various air forces of the Commonwealth supplied with men throughout the course of the war, but thousands died whilst training in Canada.
+Dalis was killed during a training accident on 8 September, 1942, aged 24.
 He is buried at Caron Municipal Cemetery, Ontario.

 Thomas Eric Davies, Leading Aircraftman, 1832131, Royal Air Force Volunteer Reserve.
-Thomas was the son of John Albert Davies and Mary Davies (nee Phillips) of 4, Brynvale, Lampeter Velfrey.
-Not much is known of him, but he served in the R.A.F.V.R., and died on active service near Stratford-upon-Avon on 6 July 1943 aged only 19.
+Thomas was the son of John Albert and Mary Davies of Lan Mill, Narberth.
+Not much is known of him, but he enlisted into the Royal Air Force Volunteer Reserve.
+Thomas was based near Stratford-upon-Avon when he drowned whilst swimming in the River Avon on 6 July, 1943 aged only 19.
 He is buried at Lampeter Velfrey, in Bryn Sion Congregational Chapelyard.